A user is a person who is authorized to use PearsonAccess next. The following table lists the user account data fields:

 |Account Enabled||The user account has permission to access the system.
 You can enable a user account as described in Disable and Enable User Accounts.|

 The user account does not have the permission to access the system.
-An account is disabled when the account holder's access to the system is temporarily restricted, as described in Disable and Enable User Accounts.
+An account is disabled when the account holder's access to the system is temporarily restricted.

 The system automatically disables a user account after a default inactivity period of 240 days.